tvdboom/ATOM/docs_sources/api/ATOM/atomclassifier.md

 ## Utility methods

-The class contains a variety of utility methods to handle the data and manage the pipeline.
+Next to the [plotting][plots] methods, the class contains a variety of utility methods to handle the data and manage the pipeline.

 :: methods:
     toc_only: False